cloudsimplus/cloudsimplus-automation/README.md

         utilizationModelBw: Full
 ```

-The main contributions of this work are:
+This work contributes to:

-- to avoid programming on the creation of CloudSim Plus simulation environments;
+- avoid programming on the creation of CloudSim Plus simulation environments;
-- to reduce learning curve on creation of CloudSim Plus simulation scenarios;
+- reduce learning curve on creation of CloudSim Plus simulation scenarios;
-- to facilitate and automate CloudSim Plus simulation environments creation;
+- facilitate and automate CloudSim Plus simulation environments creation;
-- to use a human readable file format to specify cloud simulation scenarios and speed up such a simulation process phase;
+- use a human readable file format to specify cloud simulation scenarios and speed up such a simulation process phase;
-- to allow reuse, extension and sharing of simulations scenarios.
+- allow reuse, extension and sharing of simulations scenarios.

 # Using the command line tool